LL-Pengfei/CS1010-AY1819S1-Personal/docs/as04-comments.md

   }
 ```

 Once I exit the while loop, I have either `i < 0 || j < 0`.
 I have exhausted the digits in one of the operands.
-I figure out which one, and continue to add 0 to the remaining operand.
+I figure out which one and continue to add 0 to the remaining operand.

 ```C
 // done with the shorter number.
 Now handle the rest.